 “This Per Scholas classroom will be transformational for Manhattan, especially uptown residents, who have been most affected by the pandemic,” said Manhattan Borough President Mark Levine.
 “After three months of training, participants graduate with one of the most in-demand, dynamic skill sets that will open new doors to career possibilities and financial security.
 As one of the institutions most committed to bridging the digital divide in Manhattan, the Isaacs Center could not be a better partner for this collaboration.”

 The technology career path will join other successful offerings in the Isaacs Center’s Education and Workforce Training program, including culinary studies and health care.
-These courses offer hands-on training and job placement, leading to good jobs for area youth.
+These courses offer hands-on training and job placement, leading to good jobs.

 Over the course of the pandemic, Per Scholas has trained approximately 850 New Yorkers in a virtual setting in a variety of technology tracks including IT Support, Cybersecurity, Software Engineering, AWS re/Start, and more.
 On average, Per Scholas New York graduates earn four times their pre-training wage in their first job after Per Scholas.

 “I am thrilled that the Isaacs Center will be commencing a satellite partnership with Per Scholas.
 Per Scholas does critical work promoting equity in education and teaching technology and job training skills to underserved populations,” said New York City Councilmember Julie Menin.
 “This partnership will serve as a great resource to the many New Yorkers that the Isaacs Center serves every day and I look forward to supporting the program.”